 Milestone 1.
 On-farm trials will be established in Maine and Vermont to refine and verify stand establishment and crop management recommendations for canola in New England.
 Results will be reviewed with growers and trials modified to continue to meet the needs of the growers.

-Progress: On-farm trials looking at seed rate, row spacing, and N fertilization were conducted in Maine and Vermont in the 2007 season.
+Progress: Agronomic trials looking at seed rate, row spacing, and N fertilization were conducted in Maine and Vermont in the 2007 and 2008 seasons.

 Milestone 2.
 Grower conferences will be held in Maine and Vermont to disseminate information to farmers.
 Results of on-farm research will be shared and speakers will be invited from outside the region to share their experience.
 Local farmers will also share their canola growing experiences with other farmers.

 Progress: A regional conference is planned for Feb.
 17 and 18 in Fairlee, Vermont (last year it was held in Bangor, Maine).
 A smaller meeting focusing on canola agronomy was held in Caribou, Maine on December 2, 2008.
 A biodiesel and fuel ethanol workshop was held in Oakfield, Maine on June 11, 2008.

 Milestone 3.
 Extension fact sheets and publications will be updated with the new research information and made available to growers and agricultural industry.

 Progress: This is a work in progress.
 We plan to complete updated extension factsheets on canola, soybean and sunflower production in the coming year.